youyo/gql-query-builder/README.md

 # gql-query-builder

 This is a GraphQL query builder.
+Use with method chain.

 ## Install